equinor/appsec-owasptop10wrkshp/a03/README.md

 ## Introduction and background

-Injection slides down to the third position.
-94% of the applications were tested for some form of injection with a max incidence rate of 19%, an average incidence rate of 3%, and 274k occurances.
-Notable Common Weakness Enumerations (CWEs) included are CWE-79: Cross-site Scripting, CWE-89: SQL Injection, and CWE-73: External Control of File Name or Path.
+Injection was previously on the first position on OWASP 10.
+However, in 2020 OWASP rated this to the third position.
+94% of the test applications were tested for some form of injection with a max incidence rate of 19%, an average incidence rate of 3%, and 274k occurances.

 An application is vulnerable to attack when:

-    User-supplied data is not validated, filtered, or sanitized by the application.
+- User-supplied data is not validated, filtered, or sanitized by the application.

-    Dynamic queries or non-parameterized calls without context-aware escaping are used directly in the interpreter.
+- Dynamic queries or non-parameterized calls without context-aware escaping are used directly in the interpreter.

-    Hostile data is used within object-relational mapping (ORM) search parameters to extract additional, sensitive records.
+- Hostile data is used within object-relational mapping (ORM) search parameters to extract additional, sensitive records.

-    Hostile data is directly used or concatenated.
+- Hostile data is directly used or concatenated.
 The SQL or command contains the structure and malicious data in dynamic queries, commands, or stored procedures.

 ### CWEs